routerewindpro-hue/routerewindpro-legal/privacy-policy.md

 We may update this privacy policy from time to time.
 Any changes will be posted to this page with an updated revision date.

 ## Contact
-If you have questions about this privacy policy, contact us at: [your email or support URL]
+If you have questions about this privacy policy, contact us at: [routerewindpro@gmail.com]

 © 2026 RouteRewindPro.
 All rights reserved.